 The following courses are in included in the Children's Law certificate curriculum:

-The following faculty will be affiliated with the Children's Law Certificate Program.
+The following faculty will be affiliated with the Children's Law Concentration Program.
 These faculty will be available to teach courses in the curriculum, supervise writing requirement papers, advise students in the program, and to provide mentorship.